steffenbusch/caddy-jwt-issuer/example/README.md

 ## Notes

 - The `jwt_issuer` directive is responsible for issuing tokens, while the `jwtauth` directive validates them.
+- The `token_is_blocked` matcher ensures that revoked tokens are blocked by referencing a blocklist file.
 - The `extra-placeholders` module is used to handle redirection with query parameters.
-- Ensure the `example-users.json` file is properly secured and not exposed publicly.
+- Ensure the `example-users.json` file and the blocklist file are properly secured and not exposed publicly.

 For more details, refer to the [Caddy documentation](https://caddyserver.com/docs/) and the plugin repositories.